attilasomogyi/long-term-relationship-agreement/README.rst

 We will encourage and support each other’s personal growth and development, including pursuing hobbies, education, and career goals.

+It means that the parties involved in the relationship will encourage and support each other's personal growth and development, including pursuing hobbies, education, and career goals.
+This implies that they understand that individuals grow and change over time and they are willing to support each other through those changes.
+It could include things like respecting each other's passions, providing emotional support, and helping each other to achieve their goals.
+This statement implies that both parties understand the importance of individuality and personal growth in a relationship and are willing to support each other in those pursuits for the betterment of the relationship in the long term.

 Quality Time
 ------------